 Please Support Australian Journalism

 Your contribution to the longevity of Australian journalism is important to us.
 Contribute by Subscribing to our digital issues.
 1 year Digital Subscriptions include access to all 40+ issues of Essentials Magazine dating back 15 years; and only costs $49 AUD.

-Subscribe to our website & app for iOS and Android for FREE during the COVID-19 crisis.
+Subscribe to our News App for iOS and Android for FREE.
+Note: does not include access to any magazine issues.
 To download, simply search for 'Essentials Magazine Australia' in the App Store (Apple) OR Google Play Store (Android) to download the app.
 Thank you.
 Jamie Durrant, editor.